 Emerald Street (since rebranded to Stylist Loves) is a monthly fashion newsletter by Stylist Magazine.

-- Interactivity – In the middle of the newsletter, Emerald Street asks readers to vote what they think of the newsletter with a thumbs up or down.
-Great for engagement and great for useful feedback.
+- Interactivity – In the middle of the newsletter, Emerald Street asks readers to express their opinion of the newsletter with a thumbs up or down.
+This tactic bolsters engagement and gathers useful feedback.

-- Balance – The significant majority of the newsletter links are to external content, either products, websites, or Instagram accounts.
+- Balance – The majority of the newsletter links connect to external content, either products, websites, or Instagram accounts.
 By curating and linking to relevant and helpful third-party content, Emerald Street presents itself as a hub of fashion knowledge, which indirectly promotes its magazine.

 Flywheel is a managed WordPress hosting site that sends a weekly newsletter aimed at designers and agencies.

-- Useful content – The content is curated specifically for designers and agencies, making it immediately relevant for the audience.
+- Useful content – The content is curated specifically for designers and agencies, so it’s clearly relevant to the audience.

-- Upskilling – The topics curated are aimed at upskilling readers to win more clients, manage more websites, and finish projects faster – giving them an increased need for Flywheel’s services.
+- Upskilling – The topics are aimed at upskilling readers to win more clients, manage more websites, and finish projects faster – amplifying their need for Flywheel’s services.

-- Simplicity – The newsletter gets straight to the primary CTA and follows with four clear and relevant pieces of content, making it enjoyable for readers to engage with.
+- Simplicity – The newsletter emphasizes the primary CTA and follows with four clear and relevant pieces of content, making engagement enjoyable for readers.

 Tock is a restaurant reservation service that also offers diners a to-go platform where they can order and pick up food from local businesses.

-Its weekly newsletter showcases some lead generation best practices that we’ve covered.
+Its weekly newsletter showcases some of the lead generation best practices we’ve covered:

 - Relevance – Tock tailors its newsletter to the reader’s location, recommending local restaurants.
-This makes the newsletter highly relevant and makes readers much more likely to interact as intended.
+This makes the newsletter highly relevant so readers are much more likely to interact as intended.

-- Concise – Each restaurant recommendation is clear and to-the-point with details on name, location, and specialties, as well as a link to make a booking.
+- Concise – Each restaurant recommendation is clear and to the point, with details on name, location, and specialties, as well as a link to book a reservation.
 This is ideal for retaining interest and making it easy for leads to convert.

-- Format – The format is clear and consistent, making it simple for readers to scroll and click on what interests them.
+- Format – The format is clear and consistent, allowing readers to scroll and click on what interests them without hassle.

 6) Kid & Coe

-Kid & Coe is a kid-friendly vacation platform that sends a weekly newsletter full of travel advice, last-minute deals, and special offers.
+Kid & Coe is a child-friendly vacation platform that sends a weekly newsletter packed with travel advice, last-minute deals, and special offers.

-Here are a few impressive things from the Kid & Coe’s newsletter.
+Here are a few impressive components of the Kid & Coe newsletter:

-- The header – The header jumps straight into an exciting topic for the audience (budget family holidays), immediately pulling the audience into the rest of the newsletter.
+- The header – The header jumps straight into an exciting topic for the audience (budget family holidays), immediately pulling readers into the rest of the newsletter.

-- Value – The content delivers value to the audience with cheap, kid-friendly holidays – precisely what they signed up for.
-This establishes Kid & Coe as helpful and the go-to resource for relevant bookings.
+- Value – The content delivers value with cheap, kid-friendly holidays – precisely what the audience signed up to receive.
+This establishes Kid & Coe as an authority and the go-to resource for relevant bookings.

-- Added value – Finally, it brings added value at the end with a competition that involves users and gets them onto the website.
+- Engagement – It introduces added value at the end with a competition that involves users and leads them to the website.

-To summarise, newsletters are a magnificent tool for generating leads, keeping customers, and increasing CLV.
+To summarize, newsletters are a magnificent tool for generating leads, retaining customers, and increasing CLV.

 To be successful, they require:

-- Planning – A goal, an audience, content, and metrics to measure.
+- Planning – A goal, a defined audience, content, and metrics to measure performance.

-- Tools – An efficient email marketing tool and separate DIY tools to help build out your capabilities.
+- Tools – An efficient email marketing tool and separate DIY tools to help expand your capabilities.

 - Basics – A sign-up page, subject line, header, CTA, solid content, and footer.

-- Best practices – Deliverability, timing, design, accessibility, and compliance.
+- Best practices – Deliverability, timing, design, accessibility, and legal compliance.

-Outstanding newsletters can help you take your audience from a subscriber, to customer, to fan.
+Outstanding newsletters can help you take your audience from subscribers, to customers, to fans.